bmcnamar-amazon/sam-projects/lambda/README.md

 # Directory

 * customGreeter: Change output based upon input to Lambda function in Python
+* dlqExample: Demonstrates how Dead Letter Queues can be used with a Lambda function
 * helloWorldPython: Literal hello world in Python
 * helloWorldNode: Literal hello world in Node
 * jsonToPdf: Example to show how JSON data can be used to generate a PDF